erneani/website/README.md

 - [] Projects Section (I am involded in a lot of stuff, and you will know it)
 - [] Education Section, because I have some certifications that I am proud of
 - [] Responsive design (it will be easy to implement, but I need to think about some design aspects)
+- [] I will add my curriculum before I finish it with the new design :D

 ## Still here?